Schengen 90/180 Day Stay Tracker and Calculator

 Is this legal advice?

 No. It’s a planning aid.
-Always check your specific visa, permit, or nationality rules before travel.
+Always confirm specifics for your nationality, visa, or permit.